Understanding Life Insurance Premiums

 Ready to get started?

-Get a personalized quote in seconds.
+Get a personalized quote in seconds

-What Happens If You Miss a Life Insurance Premium Payment?
+What Happens If You Miss a Premium Payment?

 Missing a payment doesn’t always mean your policy is canceled immediately, but it can put your coverage at risk if not addressed quickly.

-Grace period and lapse
+Grace Period and Lapse

 Most life insurance policies include a grace period (typically 30 or 31 days) after a missed payment.
 During this time, you’re still covered and can make a late payment without losing your policy.